Learn About State Aid Options

 In order to qualify for the grant, students must complete Teach Grant Counseling and sign an Agreement to Serve and agree to teach for at least four academic years within eight years of completing their degree or last day of attendance, in either a high-need field or an elementary school, secondary school or educational service agency that serves low-income families.
 High-need fields include: bilingual education and English language acquisition, foreign language, math, reading, science and special education.

 This grant may become an unsubsidized loan if the student does not complete the necessary requirements after leaving school as indicated in the Agreement to Serve.
-Credential students are eligible for a maximum of $12,500 unsubsidized loan per award year.
-The lifetime maximum a credential student may borrow is $57,500, including all previously borrowed loans.
+Independent Credential students are eligible for a maximum of $12,500 unsubsidized loan per award year.
+Dependent Credential students may borrow a maximum of $7,500.
+The lifetime maximum an independent credential student may borrow is $57,500, including all previously borrowed loans.
+Dependent credential students may borrow a maximum of $31,000.

 William D. Ford Federal (Direct Loan) Program